Welcome back to the School House. We appreciate that you have returned to see what is going on here.

 Using this form helped a lot with my assessments.
 It naturally encouraged me to use the Person-Environment-Occupation (PEO) model, but over time I found myself starting to alter it a bit here and there with little notes.
 Likewise, I would have information on the student, but it didn't fit into any of the provided boxes.

-So one saturday, I decided to adapt it for school-based OT assessments.
-And well, this is what came of that saturday morning.
+So one Saturday, I decided to adapt it for school-based OT evaluations.
+And well, this is what came of that Saturday morning.

-To get your copy of the "Occupational Profile for School-Based OTs" and receive our monthly newsletter, Click here or on the picture!
+Share your email below to get your copy of the "Occupational Profile for School-Based OTs"

 The 4 original main sections still exist with similar traits, but the subsections are changed to take into account factors such as having multiple clients (student, parent, teacher, etc.) and environments related to school.